EMPAT94/empat94.github.io/_gs/tutorial.md

 I jolted awake to a numbing pain in my abdomen.
 I had no idea what was going on.
 I opened my eyes to see some girl flashing a torchlight on my torso with tears in her eyes.
 For some reason, I felt her tears were more out of fright than worry for me.
 'Why do I even care about that?'
 I wondered.
 Some dude with a sword was glancing around and then at me with furrowed brows.
 'What is *he* mad about?'
 I thought.
 Tilting my head, I saw a few more people standing around with their backs to me.
 While they were just standing, I could feel the tension in their stance.
 Or was it fear?
 Another guy with a sword was actively quaking in his boots.
 'What are they all looking for?'
 I eventually managed to sit up after some difficulty.
 The pain didn't make it any easier.
 'Why is my shirt all torn up?
 Wait...
 Is that blood?
 What the hell is...' and then reality hit me like a cold shower.

 I was still here.
 I was still alive.
 The panther gouged out my intestines - or so I felt, and I quickly fainted.
 The torchlight was Arya casting healing on me non-stop.
 Thankfully, I was past the worst.
 Not bleeding anymore.
-'Healing magic is really overpowered here'.
+'Healing magic is really overpowered here.'
 Everything felt weirdly squishy though.
 Not to mention long scars that decorated my stomach.
 I noticed them through my tattered shirt.
 The shirt looked more like a crop-top now.
 I calmed Arya down, asking her to slow the constant barrage of heals coming my way and explain what happened.

 Must've been about 5 minutes since I was mauled.
 Divin was the one who thrust his sword at it first.
 While the feline did dodge and escape being pierced, there was cold damage that it could not escape.
 Not to mention Taro's sharp strike to its side.
 Even Carol manage to scrape it with her only dagger.
 All in all, we managed to hurt it more this time around.
 Although we got more than we gave.
 It hadn't attacked since - licking its wounds perhaps.
 I was badly hurt but it wasn't immediately fatal.
 Back home, if I couldn't get urgent medical assistance, I would have died very slowly and very painfully.
 That sort of wound it was.
 The others were clearly rattled.
 This was the first time since coming here that any of us got so close to dying.
 Not to mention our current situation - hopeless was an adequate description for it.
 'Speaking of hopeless...'
 I had a small smile on my lips.
 Arya looked at me like I'd lost my mind.
 Divin, who was still slightly frowning for some reason, queried: "You have a plan?"
 'Damn right I do!'